jonlpersson/ed-latimore/site/_posts/2021-11-17-how-to-take-the-lead-in-a-relationship.md

 Taking the lead is less controlling and more fostering an environment where you and she thrive off mutual respect and support.
 It’s also about knowing when it’s time for you to take the lead and when it’s time for you to take a step back.

 If you struggle with this, keep reading and I’ll tell you exactly how to take the lead in your relationship.

-{% include widgets/toc.html heading="How to take the lead in a relationship" list-items="Know what you want upfront, Be an active listener, Lean into your masculine energy, Bring some ass to get some ass, Be impeccable with your word, Be willing to walk away, Learn from your mistakes" list-ids="define-your-intentions-upfront, dont-try-to-fix-when-its-time-to-listen, exit-the-emotional-rollercoaster, demonstrate-leadership-over-talking-about-it, do-what-you-say-youre-going-to-do, avoid-one-itis, dont-be-a-one-hit-wonder" %}

 ## Define your intentions upfront